 There are four types of global Competitions: Clans Battle, Kingdoms Battle, Kingdoms Battle: Revenge, and Kingdoms Battle: Fury.
 You can read about the rules for these Competitions in the relevant "How to play" sections.

 - Any Jarls who are Clan members can relocate to enemy Kingdoms an unlimited number of times as long as the Competition is active and they have the Great Relocation items.
 To relocate successfully, you need to fulfill the same conditions as for relocation within a Kingdom.

 - Jarls can send convoys and reinforcements only to those clansmen who are in the same Kingdom as them.
 Clansmen who relocate to an enemy Kingdom can interact with each other in the same way as in their home Kingdom.

-- Jarls who are in their home Kingdom can add messages to the Clan walls of their Kingdom, while they can only read the walls of Clans from other Kingdoms.
-Jarls who relocated to an enemy Kingdom can only write on their Clan wall, while the walls of all other Clans from an enemy or their home Kingdom are available only for reading.
+- Jarls who are in their home Kingdom can add messages to the Clan walls of their Kingdom; however, they can only read the walls of Clans from other Kingdoms.
+Jarls who relocate to an enemy Kingdom can only write on their own Clan wall.
+The walls of all other Clans from either foreign Kingdoms or their home Kingdom are available only for reading.

 - If a Clan is holding the Place of Power, then its Chief and Elders can assign Reputes only to Jarls from the home Kingdom that are currently there.
 The Chief and Elders must also be in the home Kingdom.